Twitter Logo Follow us on Twitter

 The animations are shown when the widget either appears or disappears, respectively.
 Since the widget's children are animated together with its parent, it's now possible to animate any widget by placing it in a Composite.
 It should be noted that the animations may not run smoothly in older browsers, or when the Shell/Composite is very bulky.
 Using fadeIn/Our or slideIn/Out in IE7 or 8 can cause minor rendering glitches during the animation, depending on the contained widgets and their theming.

 Our source code has moved from CVS to Git.
 The CVS still exists but is now read-only.
-If you used to with RAP source code from CVS, check the source code page for the new repositories.
+If you used to work with RAP source code from CVS, check the source code page for the new repository URLs.
+Mirrors of the rap repositories are also available on GitHub.

 Bugfixes